Getting started: connecting and selecting locations

 #> # obswell_state <chr>, soilsurf_ost <dbl>, measuringref_ost <dbl>,

-#> # tubelength <dbl>, filterlength <dbl>, filterdepth <dbl>
+#> # tubelength <dbl>, filterlength <dbl>, filterdepth <dbl>The number of involved locations is given by:

-area_codes = c("KAL", "KBR")) %>%
+area_codes = c("KAL", "KBR")

 #> # Source: lazy query [?? x 1]